 “Leadership sets the tone,” Sinek said during the interview, by establishing a “circle of safety” in which trust is paramount and people do not get sacrificed in favor of numbers.
-Ron Kaplan, CEO of Trex, a manufacturer of outdoor decks, reflected recently in Adam Bryant’s Corner Office column in the Sunday Business section of The New York Times about something his combat veteran father told him: “that the No. 1 job of a leader is to make the staff feel secure.”
+Ron Kaplan, CEO of Trex, a manufacturer of outdoor decks, expressed a similar sentiment in a recent Sunday New York Times Corner Office column in reflecting on something his combat veteran father told him: “That the No. 1 job of a leader is to make the staff feel secure.”

 Sinek concurs in counseling leaders to put people first, much like the Marine Corps general he once observed waiting with his senior officers until their men had been served before joining the tail end of the chow line.

 Leadership, like quality, is tough to define.
 Some say it’s simply the art of getting followers to go where you want them to go.
 Leadership consultant Dusty Staub once told me that his father, also a military man, defined leadership a bit more abstractly.
 “Leadership is a simple task,” he said.
 “It’s a lot like drinking water and whistling at the same time.”